freequest/DuckHuntPuzzle/docs/hunt_running.rst

 ----------

 The hints page allows you to see hints that teams have requested and respond to them.
-Hints will appear one on top of another just like submissions on the queue page.
+Hints will appear one on top of another just like guesss on the queue page.
 In addition to the puzzle and team filters like the ones on the queue page, the hint page also has a "Filter by Status" dropdown that lets you view only the answered or unanswered hints.